amirostad/Building-Energy-Benchmarking/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Seatlle Building Energy Benchmarking data from 2016 to better understand:
+For this project, I was interestested in using Seattle Building Energy Benchmarking data from 2016 to better understand:

 1. Which Types of Buildings Use More Energy?
 2. Which Types of Buildings Contribute Most to Greenhouse Gas Emissions?